-Even before the pandemic it was clear from the stats that men weren’t taking their health as seriously as women – and were paying the price.
+It's clear from the stats that men aren't taking their health as seriously as women – and are paying the price.
 20% of men die before they reach 65 and 40% die before reaching 75.
 Men typically die younger than women, and always have.
 While the gap is closing, men live around 4 years less than women in the UK, with an average life expectancy of around 79 years.
-Why is this?

 Healthy living – a no man’s land?

 It’s been found that men have poorer levels of health knowledge than women, are 24% less likely to visit a GP or pharmacy and, despite the persistence of the term ‘man-flu’, are much less likely to acknowledge illness or seek help when they’re sick.

 NHS statistics reveal that men are also far more likely than women to: